Santiago Bernabéu (Madrid Metro)

 Santiago Bernabéu /es/ is a metro station on Line 10 of the Madrid Metro.
-It is located in fare Zone A. It is located next to the Bernabéu, home stadium of Real Madrid.
+It is located in fare Zone A. It is located next to the Bernabéu, home stadium of Real Madrid, named after the club president Santiago Bernabéu.

-The station was opened on 10 June 1982, shortly before the 1982 FIFA World Cup, which Spain were hosting.
-The station was originally called "Lima" (after the Plaza de Lima nearby), but took on its current name on 18 December 1997.
+The station was opened on 10 June 1982, only three days before the start of the 1982 FIFA World Cup, which Spain were hosting.
+Having been part of the Madrid Metro's first Line 8, the station was originally called "Lima" (after the Plaza de Lima nearby, itself named after Lima, Peru), but took on its current name on 18 December 1997.

+During 2026, it will be closed, demolished and rebuilt bigger to reopen in 2027 as Bernabéu.
+A special free bus service is being provided in the interim.